Treatments of Gum Disease

 TREATMENT OF GUM DISEASE IN SAN ANTONIO

 Gum disease is an infection of the periodontal tissues that provide support for the teeth.
-These tissues include the gums, periodontal ligaments and the jawbone.
+These tissues include the gums, periodontal ligaments, and the jawbone.
 Also called periodontal disease, this condition begins with bacteria-ridden plaque irritating the gum tissues.
 If this plaque is not removed with thorough brushing and flossing, it will turn into a hard substance called tartar.
 Once this happens, you can no longer sufficiently clean your teeth on your own because tartar must be removed by a dentist or dental hygienist with a special instrument.
-If tartar is allowed to build up around the gumline, it will break the healthy attachment between the gums and the teeth, allowing bacteria and plaque to collect under the gums and along the tooth roots.
+If tartar is allowed to build up around the gum line, it will break the healthy attachment between the gums and the teeth, allowing bacteria and plaque to collect under the gums and along with the tooth roots.
 These openings at the gumline are called periodontal pockets, and once they form, you run the risk of losing your teeth if you do not seek treatment from your dentist, dental hygienist or periodontist.

 The mouth is crucial to the overall health of your body.
 From the air you breathe to the foods you eat, numerous toxins enter your body via your mouth.
 The oral bacteria that run rampant in gum disease can also enter the body and affect your overall health..
 Oral bacteria can also enter the bloodstream through damaged gum tissues, and researchers have found traces of these bacteria in the brains of Alzheimer’s patients and in the arteries of heart disease patients.
 Because gum disease is a chronic condition, patients should do everything in their power to prevent it from developing and affecting their general health.